mariicuadros/aio-code-knowledge/AI-REPRESENTATION-PROTOCOL.md

 - independent case studies;
 - control groups;
 - AIO CODE visibility scores;
-- AI representation accuracy scores.
+- AI representation accuracy scores;
+- stability metrics for intermittent retrieval.

 These features will only be added when sufficient observations justify them.